totalspectrum/riscvemu/README.md

-RISC-V Emulator for Parallax Propeller
-Copyright 2017 Total Spectrum Software Inc.
+RISC-V Emulators for Parallax Propeller and Propeller 2 Copyright 2017-2019 Total Spectrum Software Inc.
 Terms of use: MIT License (see the file LICENSE.txt)

 An emulator for the RISC-V processor architecture, designed to run